Vrushal143/Vrushal-Portfolio.github.io/README.md

 This is my personal portfolio Website
-This website is build by me and i am using PHP and MySql for backend and HTML,CSS and javaScript for front-end Developement
+This website is developed by me and i am using PHP and MySql for backend and HTML,CSS and javaScript for front-end Developement